 History & Literature welcomes joint concentrations, and it aspires to make the integration of two concentrations as seamless as possible.
-In past years, History & Literature students have completed joint concentrations with:
+In past years, History & Literature students have pursued joint concentrations with:

 - African and African American Studies